baleevskiy/memoza/CONTRIBUTING.md

 Aim to make your commits atomic.
 Think in a way that if specific commit gets reverted system should continue to work fine.

 Consider squashing your commits if you have too many of them.
 Check one of the guides about interactive git rebase [here](https://help.github.com/articles/about-git-rebase/) or [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).
 Motivation for that is it's easier to troubleshoot issues (just revert problematic commit), easier to read history, easier/faster to run `git bisect`.
+You can also squash your commits using native Github feature as explained here: [Squash your commits](https://github.com/blog/2141-squash-your-commits).

 ### Step 4: Rebase